-Whether you're bringing home a new puppy or have just adopted an adult dog, your new pet may need to be introduced to a leash.
+Whether you're bringing home a new puppy or you have just adopted an adult dog, your new pet may need to be introduced to a leash.
 For some dogs, it may be as simple as snapping on the leash and heading out the door.
-Other dogs, however, may struggle and appear fearful when you first show them the leash.
+Other dogs may struggle and appear fearful when you first show them the leash.
 For these pups, you'll want to introduce them to the leash slowly and do it in a positive way so they get used to this object that will be a big part of their lives.

 Start in an Enclosed Area

 Rather than clipping on the dog's leash and heading out the door, give your dog time to get used to its leash.
-Start off indoors or in a fenced -in yard.
+Start off indoors or in a fenced-in yard.
 Let your dog smell the leash then clip it on your dog's collar and let it go.
 Allow the dog to drag the leash around behind it and get used to having it attached to its collar.

 Pick up the Leash

 This isn't a lesson in walking on the leash, it is simply a way to get your dog used to you holding the other end of the leash.
 If the dog is pulling or struggling on the end of the leash, let it go and try again in a few minutes.

 Don't Give Leash Corrections

 It's important to remember that these exercises are meant to make your dog or puppy comfortable with the leash.
 Never pull on the leash to correct your dog's behavior.
-If your dog is pulling on the leash, you can drop it or you can use toys or treats to try to distract him.
+If your dog is pulling on the leash, you can drop it or you can try to use toys or treats as distractions.

 Since walking on a leash is an essential skill for a dog, it's important that your dog becomes comfortable on the leash as quickly as possible.
 Practice as often as possible for 5 to 10 minutes each time.